piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 [Show the definition class](https://github.com/piku235/JungiThemeBundle/blob/master/Mapping/VirtualThemeDefinition.php)

-A virtual theme is represented by the **VirtualThemeDefinition** class and is almost the same as the **ThemeDefinition**, expect you can not obviously set a path of a virtual theme.
+A virtual theme is represented by the **VirtualThemeDefinition** class, which is a child class of the **ThemeDefinition**, so all methods are still the same.
+Only the **setPath** and **getPath** method are obviously disabled, because a virtual theme can not have a path.

 ```php
 use Jungi\Bundle\ThemeBundle\Mapping\VirtualThemeDefinition;